-If your wall is to a be a single brick wide and only a metre high then an 8 inch (conversion = 8 x 2.54cm = 20.3cm) wide and 6 inch deep (click to convert) is more than adequate but adequate provision is needed depending on requirements.
+If your wall is to a be a single brick wide and only 500mm high then an 8 inch (conversion = 8 x 2.54cm = 20.3cm) wide and 6 inch deep (click to convert) is more than adequate but adequate provision is needed depending on requirements.

 Bridging soft ground

-Sometimes, when excavating for a concrete footing you might encounter an area of soft, pre-excavated ground, infill or a service such as drainpipe of cable.
+Sometimes, when excavating for a concrete footing you might encounter an area of soft, pre-excavated ground, infill, or a service such as a drainpipe or cable.

 Certainly where there's been infill you need to ensure that no settlement will occur after construction: a soft spot is the likely area for the footing to fail.
-In the case of failure a crack will be transmitted through your wall and the severity of this crack may be mirrored by that of any movement in your concrete plate.
-In extreme circumstances the two parts of the concrete footing may move apart as the soil around it heaves to and fro during expansion and contraction
+In the case of any failure, a crack may be transmitted up through your wall with the severity of this crack increasing depending on the movement in the concrete footing plate.
+In extreme circumstances the (now separated) parts of the concrete footing may move apart as the soil around it heaves to and fro during expansion and contraction

-Re-enforcing steel is relatively inexpensive and should be considered where the integrity of the sub soil is brought into question.
-As long as the footing rests on a substantial area of solid, previously un-excavated, ground then the footing will act as a lintel and bridge the potential problem area.
+Re-enforcing steel is relatively inexpensive and should be considered (a no-brainer for any professional builder) where the integrity of the sub soil is brought into question.
+As long as the footing rests on a substantial area of solid, previously un-excavated, ground -either side of any anomaly - then the footing will act as a lintel and bridge over the potential problem area.

 Make sure that any metalwork inserted into the concrete is completely encased - a common fault of the DIY builder/landscaper is to lay the metal on the floor of the trench and pour concrete over it.